Gnosder/Gaming/Fugue Wrath/Fugue Game/Azis Lla.md

 6 - Cloning Banks 2
     Encounter Tempered
     Tempered - L3, 6 cultists break free from their stasis.
-        HP 9, Att 15, dmg 4 / 6
+        HP 9, AC 9/0, Att 15, dmg 4 / 6
     Loot:
     (Weapons found on Clones)
-    Rifle of the Myriad (rifle, +2 auto-loading, can expend 3 MP to make an attack against upto 4 targets) Sword of Victory (found on cultists around Zurvan; +2 Vorpal Broadsword) 7 - Laboratory Mechanical and Maintenence
+    Rifle of the Myriad (rifle, +2 auto-loading, can expend 3 MP to make an attack against upto 3 other targets, 6/4) Sword of Victory (found on cultists around Zurvan; +2 Vorpal Broadsword) 7 - Laboratory Mechanical and Maintenence
 8 - Laboratory Control Room